What is happening now?

 HyNet North West is a hydrogen energy and carbon capture, usage and storage (CCUS) project.
 The goal of HyNet is to reduce carbon emissions from industry, homes and transport and support economic growth in the North West of England.
 It is a low-cost and deliverable project which will save over one million tonnes of carbon dioxide emissions every year.
 This is the equivalent of taking more than 600,000 cars off the road.

-The initial phase of HyNet is based on the production of hydrogen from natural gas.
+The initial phase of HyNet North West is based on the production of hydrogen from natural gas.
 It includes the development of a new hydrogen pipeline; and the creation of carbon capture, usage and storage (CCUS) infrastructure.
 It will supply hydrogen to participating energy intensive industrial gas users to achieve a significant reduction in their carbon dioxide (CO2) emissions.

 Domestic users and small businesses in the local distribution area would receive a blend of hydrogen and natural gas at a level which requires no changes to their current gas appliances, or the way they use gas.
 The new hydrogen pipeline infrastructure built for HyNet North West also provides the opportunity for hydrogen transport fuelling hubs across the region.

-The hydrogen for HyNet will be produced in bulk at a central plant using established, proven technology.
+The hydrogen for HyNet North West will be produced in bulk at a central plant using established, proven technology.
 It would be supported by CCUS technology.
 This is the most cost-effective way to produce hydrogen for the initial project.

 Renewable energy sources in the region offer potential for future hydrogen production to move towards 100% renewable energy.
 The potential for connection to hydrogen supply infrastructure could also encourage investment in regional renewable energy projects (e.g. wind, solar, tidal and biomass).
 This could help absorb excess off-peak renewable energy generation.
 Find out more here.